medusajs/medusa/docs/content/admin/onboarding.md

             },
           ],
           status: ProductStatus.PUBLISHED,
-        });
+        })
-        onNext(product);
+        onNext(product)
       } catch (e) {
-        console.error(e);
+        console.error(e)
       }
-    };
+    }

     return (
       <div>
         <p>
           Create a product and set its general details such as title and description, its price, options, variants, images, and more.
-You'll then use the product to create a sample order.
+You&apos;ll then use the product to create a sample order.
         </p>
         <p>
-          If you're not ready to create a product, we can create a sample product for you.
+          If you&apos;re not ready to create a product, we can create a sample product for you.
         </p>
         {!isComplete && (